piyushjajoo/k8s-operators-course/module-08/solutions/README.md

 - Restore controller coordinates with both Database and Backup
 - Rolling updates wait for all replicas to be ready
 - Data consistency checks verify replication status

+**Important:** Since backup/restore uses `pg_dump` and `psql`, you must update your Dockerfile to include PostgreSQL client tools.
+The default distroless image doesn't include these tools.
+See the `Dockerfile` solution for an example using `debian:bookworm-slim` with `postgresql-client` installed.

 ## Comparison: Database vs ClusterDatabase